ceilfors/ceilfors.github.io/_posts/2017-03-09-continuous-delivery-with-chef.md

 I hope this writing will be helpful and do leave comments to other readers if you have found better ways of achieving what I'm trying to do.

-*For Ruby experts: Some of the tips I write might seem trivial because I discovered that new Chef users sometimes have no experience writing codes in Ruby.
-I was one of them.*

 # Setup

 The usage of Chef in this post utilises Chef Server.
 You will find that most of the commands